 Ecological niche models (ENMs) are a fundamental tool for working in global change biology.
-Predicting species distributions is key for designing conservation and management plans that remain effective in the long run.
-Further, combining population genetics with maps of the species potential ranges in the past (e.g. during the last glacial maximum), allows researchers to unveil the role of cyclic global climatic changes on population dynamics.
+Predicting species distributions is a key step for understanding large scale biodiversity patterns and designing conservation and management plans that remain effective in the long run.
+In this course, we will showcase and discuss different applications of ENMs, for example, how combining population genetics with maps of the species potential ranges in the past (e.g. during the last glacial maximum) allows researchers to unveil the role of cyclic global climatic changes on population dynamics.

-This workshop is aimed at postgraduate students and researchers who are interested in using ENMs in their research.
+This course is aimed at postgraduate students and researchers who are interested in using ENMs in their research.
+Experience in using R is not mandatory, but desirable.
+We will use R and RStudio in the lessons.ir research.
 Experience in using R is not mandatory, but desirable.
 We will use R and RStudio in the lessons.

-The workshop is delivered over ten half-day sessions (see the detailed curriculum below).
-Each session consists of a combination of lectures and practical exercises, with breaks at the organisers’ discretion.
-There will also be time for students to discuss their own problems and data.
+The course is delivered over ten half-day sessions (see the detailed curriculum below).
+Each session consists of a combination of lectures and practical exercises, including breaks.
+There will also be time for participants to discuss their own ENM projects and data.

-Occurrence data: how to load your own data and how to import data from open access databases (such as GBIF or paleobioDB).
+Occurrence data: how to load your own data and how to import data from open access databases (such as GBIF).
 We will discuss here the different potential biases on the input data and how to address them.

 COURSE + REFRESHMENTS

 COURSE + REFRESHMENTS + LUNCH and ACCOMMODATION

 Please click HERE to get all the information about our packages.